robertwe/robertwe.github.io/_posts/2016-11-05-introduction-to-augeas-in-puppet.md

 Both mentioned operation had to be done in Puppet 3.7.
 Sounds easy right ?
-In the traditional approach (I saw it in many companies) I would probably create another template but I was wondering if there is a way to do it in a more elegant and universal way.
-Of course we can create another template and do not think about that but what if we actually do not know what we can expect in `grub.conf`.
+In the traditional approach (I saw it in many companies) I would probably create another template but I was wondering if there is a way to do it in a more elegant and universal way.{% raw %}&nbsp;{% endraw %} Of course we can create another template and do not think about that but what if we actually do not know what we can expect in `grub.conf`.
 Serving `grub.conf` as a template can have bunch of other implication - dealing with updates, mixed versions of kernels ect.